11 Public Storage SQL Interview Questions (Updated 2024)

 Answer:

-This PostgreSQL query works by joining the and tables on the customer id (which is the renter id in the rentals table).
+This PostgreSQL query works by joining the customer and rentals tables on the customer id (which is the renter id in the rentals table).
 Then it groups by customer id and name, and applies the AVG function to compute the average rental price for each customer.

 Since join questions come up frequently during SQL interviews, take a stab at this Snapchat JOIN SQL interview question: Snapchat SQL Interview question using JOINS